iwantmyname/blog/_posts/2014-01-18-when-choosing-a-domain-its-you-against-7-billion.md

 + Any ccTLD that might relate to the brand, like .IO and .FM (tech favorites)
 + Any TLD that might form a domain hack

 So if you talk to an entrepreneurial soul, he/she might have a ton of domains--some for projects they're working on, some for future projects that failed and some that just haven't been around long enough to expire.
-I myself have 13 domains right now, and I know a few people who have much more.
+I myself have 13 domains right now, and I know many people who have much more.

 <!-- /excerpt -->

-**II.** As a domain registrar, every once in a while we get tweets like this one:
+**II.** As a domain registrar, we get tweets like this one every once in a while:

 >beware searching domains on @iwantmyname, got a few immediately bought out by squatters